 You can add as many layers of drywall as you want.
 It’s up to you to decide depending on your needs and preferences.
 It’s also useful when it comes to soundproofing ceilings.

-3. Special paint
+3. Soundproof paint

 You may or may not know, but there’s a special paint that reduces noise.

-When you think of a soundproof room, the first thing that probably comes up your mind is a foamy wall we usually see in podcasting studios.
+When you think of a soundproof room, the first thing that probably comes to your mind is a foamy wall we usually see in podcasting studios.
 You’re not the only one, and it’s for a reason.

 The panels are quite affordable, and the installation is also simple.
 They come in different sizes, and there are also a few colors to choose from.
 Again, the glue you use can be an extra layer of protection, which is also a plus.